SherG/audiotonic/src/site/about.md

 ## Let's start something

-We'll begin with an exploration of what's possible for your business.
+Explore of what's possible for your business.

-## I'm in
+## Okay, I'm in

-To get this going click here:
+Good.
+Start here:

-<a class="button" href="mailto:sherrie.g5@gmail.com" target="blank">Launch sequence</a>
+<a class="button" href="mailto:sherrie.g5@gmail.com">Launch sequence</a>

 ## 👆 Wait, what happens when I click that button?

 Good question.
-Here's what it will do...
+Here's what will happen . . .

 1. We'll contact you to schedule a call to discuss your business objectives
 2. You'll receive a follow-up meeting that sketches out possibilities for skills.
 You decide the next step